Elections in the Bahamas

-Elections in The Bahamas take place in the framework of a parliamentary democracy.
+Elections in the Bahamas take place in the framework of a parliamentary democracy.
 Since independence, voter turnout has been generally high in national elections, with a low of 87.9% in 1987 and a high of 98.5% in 1997.
 The current Prime Minister is The Hon.
 Philip Davis.
+The electorate is less than half of citizenry.

 Electoral system

-The country's electoral law was passed on 31 December 1979 and was last amended in 1992.
+The electoral law of the Bahamas was passed on 31 December 1979 and was last amended in 1992.
 Elections are run by the Parliamentary Registration Department, headed by a Parliamentary Commissioner.
 Appointed by the Governor-General, the Commissioner is responsible for voter registration.
 There is also an Electoral Broadcasting Council, which is responsible for ensuring that media reports are fair and not biased towards any party.

 The country has a bicameral Parliament with a House of Assembly and Senate.

 House of Assembly

 The House of Assembly has 39 elected members who are elected in single-member constituencies.
 Elections for the House are held every 5 years.

-Voters must be aged 18 because you are considered an adult at that age or over, hold Bahamian citizenship and lived for three months in the constituency.
+Voters must be Bahamian citizens at least 18 years old and lived for three months in the constituency.
 They can be disqualified if insane, imprisoned or under a death sentence.
 Until 1972 British citizens could also vote if they had been resident for six months.

-Candidates must be at least 21 years old, citizens of the country, and have lived in the country for at least a year prior to the elections.
+Candidates must be Bahamian citizens at least 21 years old, and have lived in the Bahamas for at least a year prior to the elections.
 Those with dual citizenship or an undischarged bankruptcy are ineligible, as are those who have a criminal conviction, a history of electoral fraud, or are insane or under a death sentence.